CrowdStrike/cs-bro/bro-scripts/tor/README.md

 1430771639.088494	Cnh8OF7g4LFrw3i4e	10.2.33.76	8	71.222.54.4	0	71.222.54.4	11not11	71-222-54-4.ptld.qwest.net	Tor 0.2.5.12 on Linux	US	1	612000.000000	9001	9030	F	F	F	F	F	F
 ```

 Additionally, loading the script policy/add-tor.bro creates a new field in conn.log named found_tor-- this field contains a boolean value that describes if a Tor server was seen as either the originator or responder in the connection.
 This script is provided as an easy way for analysts to pivot to other activity seen over the connection.

+Overall, this method of identifying connections involving Tor servers is preferable to traditional IDS detection or treating each Tor node as "bad" and adding them to a watchlist / indicator list-- Tor use in and of itself is not malicious, but the Tor network can be used for malicious purposes; logging this activity and connecting it with other network logs and artifacts allows an analyst to make a determination of whether or not the activity is threatening to their network.

 The list of Tor servers is collected from torstatus.blutmagie.de and sent to Bro via the Input framework; while other lists of Tor servers can be used, this script package is written for the list provided by torstatus.blutmagie.de.
-For highest accuracy, this list should be updated at least once an hour and preferrably closer to once every 20 minutes.
+For highest accuracy, this list should be updated at least once an hour and preferably  closer to once every 20 minutes.
 An accompanying Python script, scrape-tor.py, is included to collect the list of Tor servers.

 Feature list
 ---